 This option should be enabled if your system has a USB 2.0 device installed on the system board.
 You will need to disable this feature if you install a USB 1.1 device.
+Options: Enabled (default) > Disabled

 USB Device Support